 - Meanwhile, drop the pasta into the boiling water, stir well, and cook for 1 minute less than the package’s instructions.

-- Drain the pasta and add it to the sauce.
+- Remove the herb sprigs.
+Drain the pasta and add it to the sauce.
 Stir well to coat.
 Add the cheddar and parmesan cheeses.
 Stir over low heat until all of the cheese has melted and the sauce is super creamy.
 Lastly, stir in the parsley.
 Taste and season with more salt if needed.

 - Serve the mac and cheese immediately and top with more freshly cracked black pepper.